laurentlb/NoFail/README.md

 There is no implementation of the language yet.
 If you'd like to see one, please comment on the issue tracker.

+Any implementation should try as hard as possible to parse grammatically code (like in HTML, one of the most used languages in the world).
+If a construct cannot be parsed, it should be skipped.

+As Python 3, new versions of the language might break compatibility in any way you can imagine.